Isahdino/Heart-disease-prediction/README.md

-# Heart-disease-prediction
-Machine learning project for predicting heart disease using the UCI dataset
 # Heart Disease Prediction Using Machine Learning

 This project implements a machine learning model to predict the presence of heart disease based on patient medical data.
 The model helps classify whether a patient is likely to have heart disease or not using features like age, cholesterol, blood pressure, and more.